What kinds of epilepsy are there?

 In generalized seizures abnormal excessive electricity occurs throughout the whole brain at once, with no apparent focal point of onset or warning beforehand.
 Generalized seizures alter consciousness.
 They can be convulsive or non-convulsive.

-Partial seizures that do not alter consciousness are called “simple partial seizures”.
-They used to be known as “focal” seizures because they occur in only a small part of the brain (the focus).
+Focal seizures that do not alter consciousness are called “Focal Aware” seizures.
 The person having the seizure is aware of what is happening.
-A simple partial seizure usually lasts only a short time.
+A focal aware seizure usually lasts only a short time.
 This type of seizure is also known as an “aura” because it often serves as a warning that a bigger seizure will follow.

-Complex partial seizures involve deep, central structures of the brain controlling consciousness, so awareness is altered or lost.
-These used to be known as psychomotor or temporal lobe seizures, because they commonly occur in the brain’s temporal or frontal lobes.
+Focal impaired awareness seizures involve deep, central structures of the brain controlling consciousness, so awareness is altered or lost.
+These used to be known as complex partial, psychomotor or temporal lobe seizures, because they commonly occur in the brain’s temporal or frontal lobes.
 The brain functions located in these lobes are as complex as the seizures beginning there.

-A complex partial seizure may begin as a simple partial seizure (like a funny feeling or emotion) before it spreads to areas of the brain controlling awareness, or it may begin without warning with an alteration in consciousness.
-With this loss of awareness, the person having a complex partial seizure typically stares blankly, and performs automatic, unconsciously repeated movements, such as lip smacking, picking at one’s clothes, and wandering around, aimless and confused.
+A focal impaired awareness seizure may begin as a focal aware seizure (like a funny feeling or emotion) before it spreads to areas of the brain controlling awareness, or it may begin without warning with an alteration in consciousness.
+With this loss of awareness, the person having a focal impaired awareness seizure typically stares blankly, and performs automatic, unconsciously repeated movements, such as lip smacking, picking at one’s clothes, and wandering around, aimless and confused.
 These movements are called automatisms.
 During the seizure, the person’s ability to speak, understand and respond is usually affected.

 This is a very common type of seizure, although the general public does often not recognize it as epilepsy.
-People having a complex partial seizure are sometimes treated as if they are drunk or high on drugs, and are often mishandled.
+People having a focal impaired awareness seizure are sometimes treated as if they are drunk or high on drugs, and are often mishandled.

 What is an aura?